 We stare at them for a moment, taking them in.
 It's almost like we think that there's going to be Peacekeepers pouring in to snatch them back and apprehend us.
 It's hard to even remember that the rebellion is over, that the Peacekeepers aren't here anymore.
-Geez, are we all messed up.
+Man, are we all messed-up.

 "Are we going to look at them?"
 Enobaria says, and before I can do anything, she snatches the box from me.